morph027/signal-gateway/README.md

 ### SSH

 As SSH adds an authentication and encryption layer to the whole thing, i'm using it with authorized key files.
-I'd recommend a special user for this, probably best called _signal_ or _axolotl_ (the Signal protocol, sounds more fancy) or similiar.
+I'd recommend a special user for this, probably best called *signal* or *axolotl* (the Signal protocol, sounds more fancy :smile:) or similiar.

 ```
 useradd -s /bin/bash -m -d /opt/signal-gateway axolotl
 ```

-Now, create the _authorized\_keys_ file:
+Now, create the *authorized_keys* file:

 ```
 su - axolotl